 Not only bamboos, along the road I still saw familiar tropical plants like banana trees, other flowers…thanks to the cliff behind the village protecting it from the Northern cold air, and with the open view to the South ensuring the village to catch a plenty of the sunshine…that explained why many tropical plants in this village.

-We could explore La Roque-Gageac from the river, I wish to have more time to take one-hour cruise down the river on the traditional flat-bottomed boat which used to transport the merchandise along the Dordogne long in the past.
-As tradition these boats once reached this area of the river would never return, as they all were dismantled to be sold as firewood.
+We could explore La Roque-Gageac from the river; I wish to have more time to take a one-hour cruise down the river on the traditional flat-bottomed boat which used to transport merchandise along the Dordogne in the past.
+As a tradition, these boats that once reached this area of the river would never return, as they were all dismantled to be sold as firewood.

 Traditional boat – cargo barges of the old times, now carry only visitors